Accommodation - Best place to stay in Madrid

 In order to properly choose your apartment, apart from the price I recommend you to pay attention to the location, the pictures, the amenities, and the house rules.
 Besides, I usually check the Airbnb Plus verified places and the Airbnb’s top-rated and most experienced hosts (Superhost).

-Find the best hostels in Madrid
+The best hostels in Madrid

 If your budget is a bit tight, you should consider hostels in search of the best place to stay in Madrid.